vtex/splunkevents-js/README.md

 'workflowInstance' defines what id/element is being processed/executed/created in the workflowType.

-The 'event' argument expects your custom data to send to Splunk Server. 'event' must not be null and it's properties values must be a primitive type different of 'Null', 'Undefinded' or 'Symbol'
+'event' is an object containing your custom data to send to Splunk.
+This object should be flat.

 if 'injectAditionalInfo' is set to true, this function adds some default data to the event
 ```